manojnaidu619/AlphaVantage-Action-Bot/README.md

 ##### Congrats!
 You have successfully set up the workflow 😎

 ### Additional Resources / Info

+**Special Thanks to the AlphaVantage team for reaching me out on this project✌️**

 * [Github Actions Docs](https://docs.github.com/en/actions)
 * [What are Github actions?](https://www.youtube.com/watch?v=5ncuRFwnrdc&ab_channel=EddieJaoude)